vvvwo/AIVS-project/README.md

 ## EXE

-The files in "EXE" can be used to simplified the point cloud directly.
+The files in "EXE" can be used to simplified an input point cloud directly.

 Using the run.cmd to implement the ".exe"